 Linoleum color is well embossed and goes all the way throughout the materials.
 Since it has all-natural color it tends to be prone to fading over time especially discoloration of the “Bloom” on the top layer.
 This also limits the availability of different colors and designs for linoleum.

-Vinyl flooring has photographic mimics of the original flooring, wood stone, etc. The color is more resistant to fading and discoloration which also allows the availability of different colors, styles, and design s options for vinyl flooring.
+Vinyl flooring has photographic mimics of the original flooring, wood stone, etc. The color is more resistant to fading and discoloration which also allows the availability of different colors, styles, and design options for vinyl flooring.
+Linoleum wins on color and natural look while Viny wins on designs and a variety of hues and textures.

-The facts remain that both floorings are available in tiles and sheet roll options.
-However, the linoleum flooring requires professional installers for longevity.
-Linoleum requires to be installed on a flat, clean, and smooth sub-floor.
+Both floorings are available in tiles and sheet roll options.
+However, Linoleum requires to be installed on a flat, clean, and smooth sub-floor, which can best be done by professional installers for longevity.
 This helps to minimize the sub-floor imperfection that otherwise will be noticeable.
 Vinyl, on the other hand, is very DIY friendly and doesn’t require an underlayment always.
+Vinyl can be installed in different subfloor without complexity.
+Vinyl wins as DIY freindly.

 Water Resistant vs Waterproof